batyshkaLenin/batyshkaLenin/README.md

 Worked with real Cisco-like equipment when setting up the network without documentation.
 Learned to follow the abstract technical specifications.
 - **2019** **Digital Breakthrough**, All-Russian hackathon, Kazan, Russia.
 Got experience with Redux and building the app on Heroku.
 Became a participant in the event that fell into the **Guinness Book of Records**.

-### Interests

-I am interested in philosophy and physics, playing the guitar.
-My favourite music genre is rock.
-I fond of backend development and functional programming, as well as information security